+Broadband (high- speed) Internet connection with a speed of 1.5 Mbps or higher Broadband (high- speed) Internet connection

+Mozilla Firefox (latest stable release) Google Chrome (latest stable release) Internet Explorer 11.0 Safari 10.0 Internet Explorer 11.0 Safari 6.0

+Java SE 8 or higher

+Java SE may be requir within the Blackboard Java for free from the .
+You can download

+Flash Player (latest sta able version)

+Flash may be required for course media

+within the Blackboard

+Flash for free from the Adobe website.

+All active ACC students are provided with a free copy of Microsoft Office 365.
+You can download Office by logging into your ACC email

+Adobe Acrobat Reader (latest stable release)

+Acrobat Reader may be required for course documents within the Blackboard.
+You can download Reader for free from the Adobe website

+JAWS 16 or Higher Visit the Microsoft

+(Windows) website for details

+(third-party software may have an

+additional cost)

+Visit the Apple website for details (third-party software may have an additional cost)

+Your instructor may choose to include an

+•

+electronic publisher (f or example, a

+• or example, a articles, video clips).

-Internet Connection Broadband (high- speed) Internet connection with a speed of 1.5 Mbps or higher Broadband (high- speed) Internet connection Internet Browser Mozilla Firefox (latest stable release) Google Chrome (latest stable release) Internet Explorer 11.0 Safari 10.0 Internet Explorer 11.0 Safari 6.0 Java Java SE 8 or higher Java SE may be requir within the Blackboard Java for free from the .
-You can download Flash Flash Player (latest sta able version) Player Flash may be required for course media within the Blackboard.
-You can download Flash for free from the Adobe website.
-Microsoft Office All active ACC students are provided with a free copy of Microsoft Office 365.
-You can download Office by logging into your ACC email.
-Adobe Acrobat Reader Adobe Acrobat Reader (latest stable release) Acrobat Reader may be required for course documents within the Blackboard.
-You can download Reader for free from the Adobe website.
-Accessibility JAWS 16 or Higher Visit the Microsoft Technology (if needed) (Windows) website for details ((third-party software may have an additional cost) Visit the Apple website for details (third-party software may have an additional cost) Third-party Your instructor may cl additional cost) hoose to include an Electronic electronic publisher (f additional cost) hoose to include an for example, a additional cost) hoose to include an for example, a , articles, video clips).
+connection with a speed of 1.5 Mbps or higher Mozilla Firefox (latest stable release) Google Chrome (latest stable release) Internet Explorer 11.0 Safari 10.0 Java SE 8 or higher Java SE may be required within the Blackboard Java for free from the Flash Player (latest sta Flash may be required within the Blackboard Flash Player (latest sta Flash may be required within the Blackboard Flash for free from the All active ACC student free copy of Microsoft download Office by lo email.
+Adobe Acrobat Reader release) Acrobat Reader may b documents within the download Reader for website.